-To start your adoption plan today, please call us at our 24-hour free hotline: 877-890-4673.
-You can also text PREGNANT to 919-971-4396 or email firstname.lastname@example.org.
+To start your adoption plan today, please call our Pregnancy Hotline: (919) 971-4396, or Text: Pregnant to (919) 971-4396, or email firstname.lastname@example.org.
 To learn more about creating an adoption plan in North Carolina, keep reading this article.

 Whether you know that adoption is the right choice for you or you’re still trying to decide how to proceed with your unplanned pregnancy, you can contact us at A Child’s Hope for free and with no obligation to choose adoption.
 Our local counselors will meet with you in person at whatever location is most comfortable for you and can answer whatever questions you have about the adoption process to determine whether it’s right for you and your baby.
 Ultimately, you are the only one who can choose adoption, but we will provide you the information and resources you need to be informed about all of your options.

 If you decide that adoption is right for you, we’ll continue to provide one-on-one support and start the process of making an adoption plan for you and your baby.
 Remember, this is your adoption process, so you will always be in control of making the decisions that affect you and your baby.

 As you begin making an adoption plan in North Carolina, here are the steps we’ll walk you through:

 As a prospective birth mother, you have the ability to choose what kind of family you want to adopt your baby — and, if you want, you’ll be able to meet them and get to know them throughout your pregnancy.